tesa1/merge_downsample_bams/README.md

 ![Screenshot](cat_foxa1_healthy_flagstat.png)

 ## Downsample datasetA file to roughly 20M reads ##
+Note, you can never get exactly 20M reads with this downsample command because it downsamples reads randomly and the fraction you input is not precise.
+As long as it’s very close to 20M it’s fine.

 Use samtools view to downample a file (-b) by a fraction (-s) to obtain roughly 20M reads.

 ```bash